reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Installation Guide
 - Don't use ACDB module!
-- Remove another Dolby module
+- Remove another Dolby module with different name
 - Reboot
 - If your ROM has Dolby in-built, then you need to enable Dolby data clean-up for the first time (See Optional section)
-- Install via Magisk Manager only
+- Install via Magisk Manager or Recovery (v2.1)
 - Reboot

 ## Optional